arun96/sketching/README.md

 In the `analysis` folder, you can find some scripts that are useful for analyzing the results of the screening process.
 - `extract_results.py`: Use `python3 extract_results.py <Path to output file>` to generate a summary of the experiment.
 This will give you the total number of correctly and incorrectly classified reads, as well as a few other metrics.
 It will also generate a histogram with the classification accuracy of reads from each organism.
 - `aggregate_read_logs.py`: Use `python3 aggregate_read_logs.py <Path to folder with read logs> <numbers of members in the community` to get a matrix showing how many reads were correctly or incorrectly classified to each member of the community.
 This is only available if you generated individual log files for each read, by setting the `READ_LOGGING` option in `Settings.java` to `true`.
 The matrix is interpreted as follows - the value at` Matrix[x][y]` is the number of reads from organism `x` that were classified as being from organism `y`.
+- `aggregate_classification_logs.py`: Use `python3 aggregate_classification_logs.py <Path to folder with read logs>` to generate a series of histograms showing the breakdown of how many reads were classified to each genome in the screen for each readset that was classified.
+The folder containing these log files will be the location stored in the `READ_LOCATION` parameter in `Settings.java`.